DemandifyMedia2022/AI_Calling_Agent/README.md

 ## Highlights

-- **Agentic Dialer**: Live, voice-first agent using `livekit-agents` with Google’s Realtime LLM backend.
+- **Agentic Dialer**: Live, Voice-first agent using `livekit-agents` with Google’s Realtime LLM backend.
 - **Modern Web UI**: FastAPI + Jinja2 + CSS for a responsive, dark-themed dashboard.
 - **Console Mode**: Quickly test flows from your terminal, with campaign and prospect selection.
 - **Campaigns as Modules**: Swap prompt packs at runtime (SplashBI, KonfHub, Zoom Phone, Default).